The 2021 Taormina Guide.

 7. Isola Bella

 Among the things not to be missed is the small island "Isola Bella" located at the foot of the city.
 You can reach Isola Bella on foot in about half an hour from the top of the city (going back will be particularly tiring for your legs!) by car (good luck finding a parking space nearby!) org using the cable car, found not far from the bus station.
 This beach is truly amazing and worth visiting, especially for its pebble beach and crystal clear water.
-On-site, there are several things to do: snorkeling, boat rides, jet ski, or more simply, relax!
+On-site, there are several things to do: snorkeling, boat trips, jet ski, or more simply, relax!

 Five kilometers from Taormina, the small town of Castelmola is worth a visit, both for the ruins of its medieval castle and for its enchanting streets.
 From Castemola there are some great viewpoints overlooking the valley below and Mount Etna.
 Do not forget to taste almond wine, a specialty of the country.
 You can park your car in the village car park, for only 1 euro per hour.
 Less touristic than Taormina, Castelmola is the perfect place to have a drink or go to a restaurant!